golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-in-browser.md

 In this tutorial, you will create a simple web page that will trigger your requestor script and display the results and output logs in the browser window.

-In the Quickstart, the js script is in an external file.
-In this tutorial we will keep both HTML and js script in the same file.

 ## Prerequisites

-Before proceeding, you'll need to install and launch the Yagna service, version 0.13.0 or later.
+Before proceeding, you'll need to install and launch the Yagna service, version 0.15.2 or later.
 Installation instructions can be found through the manual Yagna installation guide available [here](/docs/creators/tools/yagna/yagna-installation-for-requestors).

 In addition, you need to start Yagna with a parameter that allows you to handle REST API requests with a CORS policy.
 You can do this by running the following command: